liufeiqiang123/FRN/README.md

 Visual comparison of the results of our FRN with those of other state-of-the-art lightweight methods on some images from the B100 and Urban100 datasets for x4 SR. The best results are indicated in bold.

-If you find our work useful in your research or publications, please star the code and consider citing:

-    @article{liu2022lightweight,
-      title={Lightweight image super-resolution with a feature-refined network}, author={Liu, Feiqiang and Yang, Xiaomin and De Baets, Bernard}, journal={Signal Processing: Image Communication},
-      pages={116898},
-      year={2022},
-      publisher={Elsevier}
-    }